ioben/rust-programming-blog/_posts/2016-11-25-structs-traits-and-implementations.md

 date: 2016-01-01 12:02:00
 ---

-Rust isn't OOP, functional, or imperative; it's a little of all three!
+Rust isn't functional or imperative; it's a little of both!
 Because of this Rust's structure is a little different than anything you may have seen before.

 <!--more-->